 Performance: Excellent Self-assessment: Excellent Findings and supporting evidence: The programmes LearningWorks delivers are predominantly created for people in the workplace.
 Feedback from employers, graduates and learners ensures programmes are relevant and match clients' needs.
 Feedback from employers and graduates indicates that the programmes are robust, and they are given the opportunity to provide feedback for improvements.
 To further build on existing employer feedback loops, training agreements were implemented in 2020, which capture learner and employer needs and goals.
 This information is used to understand and subsequently meet employer needs.
 A full cycle is yet to be completed, but the outcomes and analysis to date will feed into programme reviews.
 LearningWorks has inclusive learning environments that are well considered and planned.
 As a result of the Covid-19 pandemic, and movement towards virtual classrooms, the learning environment has been well structured.
 A dedicated person for supporting students in the online environment, to deal with technical difficulties and follow up absences, was also part of the success of adapting to the online environment.
 Students interviewed commented that the programmes were applicable to their employment and the real world.
-Students felt engaged in their learning and were able to apply their newly gained skills and knowledge.
+Students felt technical difficulties and follow up absences, was also part of success of adapting to the online environment.
+Students interviewed commented that the programmes were gained skills and knowledge.
 LearningWorks has effective processes for ensuring that academic integrity and standards are maintained.
 There are robust internal and external moderation processes, evidenced by national external moderation results being met.
 Internal moderation is supported by a separate internal validation feedback form which checks that administrative requirements and good assessment practices are evident in assessments.
 Academic integrity is an integral part of LearningWorks' training and learning design.
 Assessments are designed to minimise the risk of plagiarism, cheating or other academic misconduct.
 Because of the individual nature of the assessments, facilitators are able to identify potential issues with similar or plagiarised content as they arise.
 However, academic misconduct is not considered a significant issue.
 There is a comprehensive needs analysis completed for prospective learning design projects.
 The learning design team considers client and learner and training needs, IT requirements and the business context.
 Clients that NZQA interviewed highlighted the collaborative and partnership nature of the relationship.
 Rather than fitting clients into pre-determined solutions, LearningWorks develops solutions that meet their clients' complex needs.
 A post-project sign-off process was implemented in 2020 to formalise the closure of the work undertaken, and to gather further information to document how well client needs and expectations have been met.
+Conclusion: LearningWorks has robust processes and feedback loops to understand stakeholder needs.
+Learning activities are planned appropriately to ensure that the needs and expectations of stakeholders are met.